 Tremendous levels of output and resourcefulness have seen them excel in law, science, technology, engineering and basically the universe!

 There’s something that knowledge workers haven’t yet mastered, however: emotional intelligence.
-This is fast becoming a huge capital in business.
+This is fast becoming a huge capital in a business.
 Enter the ‘Wisdom Worker!’

 But is one more superior than the other?
 Let’s revisit the styles of each…